-14. Garnier SkinActive Micellar Water Cleansing Wipes, $6, Target
+15. Garnier SkinActive Micellar Water Cleansing Wipes, $5, Amazon

 “I discovered micellar water in Paris many years ago, and subsequently brought back bottles and bottles from every trip.
 A few years ago, the U.S. market finally caught on and now this fabulous moisturizing potion is available in convenient and efficient cleansing cloths — how very American!
-I’m obsessed with these wipes; they smell fresh but luxe, leave my skin soft and clean (no film!), and never sting my eyes,” says Gwen Flamberg, beauty director at Us Weekly.
+I’m obsessed with these wipes; they smell fresh but luxe, leave my skin soft and clean (no film!), and never sting my eyes,” said Gwen Flamberg, executive editor of beauty and style at Us Weekly.

 - 6 reasons why you should add facial toner to your beauty routine